This article originally appeared on VICE UK.

 William Hill is amongst the first bookies to offer odds on eSports events. "[The idea] was actually from a couple of young guys who work down in the Darwin office, in Australia," Rupert Adams, International PR Manager at the company, tells me.
-Two 20 year olds, gamers in their spare time, got in contact with compilers at William Hill's head office in Leeds – compilers are responsible for deciding whether a new market is going to be created for people to bet on.
+Two 20-year-olds, gamers in their spare time, got in contact with compilers at William Hill's head office in Leeds—compilers are responsible for deciding whether a new market is going to be created for people to bet on.
 The two Australians go to gaming tournaments every now and then, and wondered why there wasn't a way to combine work with pleasure.
 Would it be possible to bet on video games?

 We are still in the early days though.
 William Hill is neither losing nor gaining money from its eSports markets right now.
 Rupert tells me this is always the way for new markets at the start.
 "If you had told me ten years ago that people would be betting on the winner of The X Factor, I wouldn't have believed you.
-But now we make £1 million from the final."
+But now we make £1 million [$1.5 million] from the final."

-I was interested to learn about which new markets get picked up – after all, it's not every day that an entirely new sport comes around.
+I was interested to learn about which new markets get picked up—after all, it's not every day that an entirely new sport comes around.
 "Other than one-off markets, like whether we'll have a white Christmas, or who's going to win The X Factor, it just doesn't happen often," Rupert says.
 "I guess the last big one I can remember was for WWE Wrestling."
 (Which seems odd to me, considering there are a group of people who actually know the outcomes of those bouts ahead of time.)
-Betting on eSports is certain to increase over time, but whether it will ever get as big as gambling on football matches and horse races remains to be seen.
+Betting on eSports is certain to increase over time, but whether it will ever get as big as gambling on football games and horse races remains to be seen.

 I decided it was time to speak to someone who had experience from the other side of things.
 Stephen "Snoopeh" Ellis is a former professional League of Legends player.
 As the jungler for Counter Logic Gaming Europe, he played in the Season 2 World Championships against some of the world's best.
 With his playing days behind him, he is now Vice President of Business Development at Unikrn, a company dedicated to offering eSports betting.

-"We aim to provide a safe, legal and responsible environment for people to bet on eSports," he tells me.
+"We aim to provide a safe, legal, and responsible environment for people to bet on eSports," he tells me.
 "During my tenure as a professional gamer I was always passionate about the business aspects of eSports, and when making the transition into the next chapter of my career I had the opportunity to visit Unikrn's founders Rahul Sood and Karl Flores, as well as the rest of the team in Seattle, and knew these were the guys I wanted to work with."